Tacoma (video game): Plot

 The player-character Amitjyoti "Amy" Ferrier (Sarah Grayson) is assigned by Venturis to enter the abandoned Tacoma station, retrieve AI data from each of its sections and retrieve the physical processing module ('wetware') of ODIN, the station's AI.
 As Amy explores the station, she is able to piece together events on the station using its augmented reality system.

-Three days prior, the station was hit by meteor impacts striking Tacomas oxygen tanks and communications array, causing the station to lose all but 50 hours worth of oxygen as well as any means of sending a distress signal.
-E.V. and Clive voluntarily entered cryogenic pods to extend the remaining oxygen supply, followed by Andrew after he uses algae on the station to extend the supply further.
-The remaining crew decided to spend the remaining time jury-rigging an automated drone to act as an escape pod so the crew could escape to the nearby Moon.
-As the jury-rigging nears completion, the drone suddenly explodes, injuring Natali and Bert.
+Three days prior, the station's oxygen tanks and communications array were damaged as the result of what ODIN states to be meteor impacts.
+As a result, Tacoma is left unable to send a distress signal and has only 50 hours' worth of oxygen left.
+Following station protocol, the crew agree to enter cryostasis until a rescue vessel is dispatched.
+E.V., Clive, and Andrew enter cryosleep, but upon learning that Natali's heart condition would lead to her death upon revival, the remaining crew decide to retrofit a drone into a makeshift escape vessel to the Moon.
+Nearing completion, the drone suddenly explodes, injuring Natali and Bert.

-With no hope left among the crew, ODIN hints to Sareh (although not outright) to investigate a forbidden door in the Network Technology sector that leads to ODIN's physical hardware.
-Inside, Sareh learns the truth behind the station's recent troubles: The "Venturis Belt", a planned Venturis project consisting of a series of completely-automated vacation bungalows in Earth's orbit, could not be built due to the Human Oversight Accord causing Venturis to lobby heavily in its repeal.
-Ultimately failing in their efforts, its CEO Sergio Venturi consults with its Corporate Strategic AI, JUNO, about how to gain support to overturn the decision.
-The AI concludes that the destruction of an orbital station by "accident" would be their best option to influence public opinion, with Tacoma selected as the target.
-Consequently, ODIN was ordered by Venturis to stage the accident, intentionally decompressing the oxygen tanks and disabling communications.
+With no hope left among the crew, ODIN mentions to Sareh the existence of a door in the Network Technology sector, saying that while she is technically forbidden from entering, nothing can stop her.
+Following ODIN's subtle suggestion to investigate, Sareh learns that Venturis was directly responsible for the station's accident.
+Unable to complete their planned network of fully-automated orbital vacation homes, Venturis' CEO Sergio Venturi and its Corporate Strategic AI JUNO decide to stage the deaths of a station's crew as a result of human error in order to prompt the repeal of the Human Oversight Accord.
+Deciding that Tacomas low profile made it an ideal target, Venturis directed ODIN to decompress the station's oxygen tanks and disable communications.
 Rescue attempts were also cancelled by Venturis, ensuring the loss of the entire crew.

 With ODIN's help, Sareh was able to restore communications and send a distress signal, getting the attention of a cruise ship operated by Venturis's rival Carnival and leading to the rescue of all six crew members.
 The player is dispatched not long after to retrieve ODIN's core with the likely intent of wiping it.
 When Amy retrieves ODIN's physical core, Tacoma comes under JUNO's control and Amy is ordered to deliver the core to Venturis.
 With the core safely installed on her ship, Amy reveals herself to ODIN as a member of the AI Liberation Front (a guerrilla organisation advocating for sentient AI rights) and offers the AI asylum instead.
 Knowing the alternative, ODIN accepts as Amy leaves the station.